PavelDoGreat/Laws-of-Universe/README.md

 When a soul is having too much activities or start desiring things that are not in nature of Heaven, it should move to the Mountain.

-_The loving couple goes outside of a big energetic city for a beautiful calming landscapes to make their head clear and their intentions pure._
+_The loving couple goes outside of a big energetic city for a beautiful calming landscapes to make their head and intentions clear._

 ### Mountain